akshita-gkmit/medilink/docs/usecases.md

 | Doctor | Manage clinic appointments | Creates slots, reviews requests, and manages appointments | Saves time and improves scheduling |
 | Patient | Book and manage appointments | Registers, books, or cancels appointments online | Provides flexibility and convenience |

-## **Business Rules**
+## Business Rules

-1. Each appointment must be associated with one registered **doctor** and one registered **patient**.
+1. Each appointment must be associated with one registered doctor and one registered patient.
-2. A **doctor cannot approve overlapping appointments** or create duplicate time slots.
+2. A doctor cannot approve overlapping appointments or create duplicate time slots.
-3. **Appointment cancellation** is allowed only **before the scheduled appointment time**.
-4. Only **admins** can modify or delete doctor records from the system.
+3. Only admins can create, modify or delete doctor records from the system.
-5. A **patient can book appointments only for time slots that are at least 1 hour ahead** of the current time.
+4. A patient can book appointments only for time slots that are at least 1 hour ahead of the current time.
-6. A **doctor can cancel an approved appointment only up to 30 minutes before the scheduled time**.
+5. A doctor can cancel an approved appointment only up to 30 minutes before the scheduled time.
-7. If a request remains **unapproved within 30 minutes of the slot**, the **system automatically sends a suggestion message** to the patient with **alternative doctors and available slots**.
+6. If a request remains unapproved within 30 minutes of the slot, the system automatically sends a suggestion message to the patient with alternative doctors and available slots.
-8. The system must **automatically update appointment status** upon approval, rejection, or cancellation.
+7. The system must automatically update appointment status upon approval, rejection, or cancellation.
-9. All appointment and slot operations must be **recorded in the activity logs** for audit and consistency.
+8. All appointment and slot operations must be recorded in the activity logs for audit and consistency.

 ## **3. Admin Business Use Case**